koba04/react-fiber-resources/README.md

 ## ReactNoop

-ReactNoop is a renderer for ReactFiber, which is using for testing and debugging.
+ReactNoop is a renderer for React Fiber, which is using for testing and debugging.
-It is very useful to understand ReactFiber renderer!! :eyes:
+It is very useful to understand React Fiber renderer!! :eyes:

 * https://github.com/facebook/react/blob/master/src/renderers/noop/ReactNoop.js

-Bonus: You should watch `ReactIncremental-test`, which helps to understand what ReactFiber makes it possible
+Bonus: You should watch `ReactIncremental-test`, which helps to understand what React Fiber makes it possible

 * https://github.com/facebook/react/blob/master/src/renderers/shared/fiber/__tests__/ReactIncremental-test.js